Projects per year

 Biography

-He specialises in the study of systemic lupus erythematosus.
+As a researcher, Professor Morand is a clinician-scientist who specialises in the study of systemic lupus erythematosus.
 He is founder of the Monash Lupus Clinic, Australia's largest research-grounded clinic for patients with SLE, a founding member of the Australian Lupus Registry & Biobank, and Chair of the Asia-Pacific Lupus Collaboration.
-His clinical research focuses on improving endpoints for clinical research in lupus.
-His lab has studied the biology of glucocorticoids in rheumatic disease and lupus since 1996.
+His lab research has focussed on the biology of glucocorticoids in rheumatic disease, and his clinical research focuses on measurement, outcomes and endpoints in lupus.

 He is a clinical rheumatologist, and Head of the Monash Health Rheumatology Unit, the largest in Australia.